UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5-perpetual.md

 >The MarketStack API is built on top of scalable, cutting-edge cloud infrastructure, handling millions of concurrent API requests each day.
 Using the API customer will be able to obtain rate information as well as metadata about stock tickers, companies as well as stock exchanges.

-Underlying stocks are trade during exchange hours which leaves gaps in prices between 4:00PM EST close and 9:30AM EST open the next day and on weekends and market holidays.
+Underlying stocks are traded during exchange hours which leaves gaps in prices between 4:00PM EST close and 9:30AM EST open the next day and on weekends and market holidays.

 ## IMPLEMENTATION
 ### Price identifier